Institutional Lung Biology & Pathobiology Training Program

 - Travel expenses of $1,400 for each trainee.

-- A laboratory environment that includes training and supervision essential for the development of independent researchers.
+- A laboratory environment that includes training and supervision is essential for the development of independent researchers.

 - Access to educational resources such as didactic courses, guest speakers, and opportunities for collaborative interactions that will help cultivate the skills needed for a successful research career.